adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/K8s_architecture.md

 **5) Controllers**  - They are the brain behind the orchestration.
 They notice and respond when the nodes, containers or endpoints go down.
 The controllers would make decisions to bring up new containers in such case.

-**6) Schedulers** - Reponsible for distributing work or containers across multiple nodes.
+**6) Schedulers** - Responsible for distributing work or containers across multiple nodes.
 It looks for newly created containers and assigns them to Nodes.

 The following factors are taken into account for scheduling decisions
-1) Induvidual and collective resource requirements
+1) Individual and collective resource requirements
 2) Hardware/software/policy constraints
 3) Affinity and anti-affinity specifications
 4) Data locality